IBMStreams/streamsx.documentation/docs/4.3/qse-getting-started.markdown

 * Write your first Streams application
 * Work with the development tooling in Streams

-Below are some resources to get you up and running.
+The following sections provide some resources to get you up and running.

 ### Developing applications in Java, Scala, or Python
-In addition to Streams Processing Language (SPL) discussed below, Streams applications can be created in Java, Scala, and Python.
+In addition to Streams Processing Language (SPL) discussed in the following section, Streams applications can be created in Java, Scala, and Python.

-Example Streams Application:
+Sample Streams application in Java, Scala, and Python:

 <ul class="nav nav-tabs">